 For users with an existing Facebook account:

 Log in to your Facebook account (if you aren’t already) and look to the left side of your homepage.
 You’ll see a list of categories, one of them titled “Pages.”
-Click on button that says “Create a Page.”
+Click on the button that says “Pages” and then click on the button that says“Create a Page.”